ekfiagbedzi/RockPaperScissors/README.md

 To play the webcam version of this game, enter command `python camera_rps.py in the terminal.
 This will present a prompt.
 Press `Q` to play the each round.
 Countdown starts.
 Your choice will be compared to that of that of the CPU and the winner determined by the classical rules of Rock Paper Scissors.
 Once the computer or the player gets to three wins, the game ends and the winner declared
+To reset game at any point, press `A`.

 End